 If you sit and analyze and learn and research without any action, you’ll stay in the exact same position of being too scared to move.

-Once you get moving, all the sudden those fears become manageable and a little less scary, and you learn so much by “on the job training” that soon you’ll be rolling along crushing them…and that feels good.
+Once you get moving, all of a sudden those fears become manageable and a little less scary.
+And you learn so much by “on the job training”.
+Soon, you’ll be rolling along crushing them…and that feels good.